-Completely averted with Blue Beetle.
-Jaime Reyes' parents are both not only alive, but are very involved with his life as both a teenager and superhero.
+Completely averted with Jaime Reyes, whose parents are both not only alive but are very involved with his life as both a teenager and superhero.
 Plus, they're made of 100% pure awesome.

 Played straight with his friend Brenda, whose mother died of an illness and whose father was murdered by her aunt after he beat Brenda badly enough to put her in a coma.